James Hunt: Friendships with racing drivers

+Personal relationships

 Hunt was involved in a relationship with Taormina Rieck (known as Ping by her friends) from the age of 15.
 Rieck separated from Hunt in May 1971, which left Hunt not seeing his family or friends for long periods of time.

 Hunt met his first wife, Suzy Miller, in 1974 in Spain.
 A few weeks after their initial meeting, he proposed.
 The couple married on 18 October 1974 at the Brompton Oratory in Knightsbridge.
-By the end of 1975, Suzy had left Hunt for the actor Richard Burton.
+By the end of 1975, Miller had left Hunt for the actor Richard Burton.

+Hunt moved to Wimbledon in 1982.

-In 1982, Hunt moved to Wimbledon.
-In September that year, he met his second wife, Sarah Lomax, while she was on a holiday in Spain with friends.
+Hunt met Sarah Lomax in September 1982, while she was on a holiday in Spain with friends.
 Hunt started dating Lomax when she arrived back in Britain, and they dated throughout the winter.
 Hunt and Lomax were married on 17 December 1983 in Marlborough, Wiltshire.
 Hunt arrived late for the service, with proceedings delayed further when his brother Peter went to a shop to purchase a tie for him.
 The marriage resulted in two children, Tom and Freddie, the latter of whom is also a racing driver.

-On a visit to Doncaster, Hunt was arrested for an assault, which was witnessed by two police officers, and was released on bail after two hours with the charges against him later being dropped.
 Hunt and Lomax separated in October 1988 but continued to live together for the best interests of their children.
 They were divorced in November 1989 on the grounds of adultery committed by Hunt.

-Hunt met Helen Dyson in the winter of 1989 in a restaurant in Wimbledon, where she worked as a waitress.
+Hunt met Helen Dyson in the winter of 1989.
+She was working as a waitress in a restaurant in Wimbledon whilst studying Fine Art (specialising in fabric design) at Middlesex Polytechnic.
 Dyson was 18 years Hunt's junior and worried about her parents' reactions to him.
 Hunt kept the relationship secret from friends.
 The relationship brought new happiness to Hunt's life, among other factors which included his clean health, his bicycle, his casual approach to dress, his two sons and his Austin A35 van.
 The day before he died, Hunt proposed to Dyson via telephone.

+Others

+Hunt claimed to have slept with 5,000 women.

+On a visit to Doncaster in 1987, Hunt was arrested for an assault, which was witnessed by two police officers, but was released on bail after two hours with the charges against him later being dropped.

+Hunt suffered periodically from depression, particularly after his racing retirement.

+Hunt's wealth earned from his racing and media work was reduced by divorce and by Lloyd's of London losses.